Blog

 Can adding a named driver affect your premium?

-Getting a named driver added to your policy can affect the policy owner’s premium.
+Getting a named driver added to your driver insurance policy can affect the policy owner’s premium.
 Whether it increases or decreases is dependent on the added driver’s circumstances, it can be affected by factors like age and occupation.
 For instance, adding a younger and less experienced driver to a policy will typically push premiums up as under-25s are considered the riskiest group by insurers.

 What information you’ll need to add a named driver